 He Is Playing

 The most common explanation is also the simplest.
 A dog wants to play.
 He can see his reflection in the water and he will try to catch it.
 He may even believe that another dog is there.
 A dog will run water sprayed from the hose in order to catch it.
-Basically, he will chase water like he will chase something else.
+Basically, he will chase water like he would chase something else.
 Why do dogs bite water?
 Your dog wants to play, period.
 You may want to play with him.

 Some dog breeds are more susceptible to this and they will want to bite water all the time.
-Others are not interested in this that much and they will probably avoid doing this.
+Others are not interested in this that much and they will probably avoid doing it.
 We must add that some dogs will even run away when they see you spraying water from the hose.
 It is a normal reaction.

 Your Dog Is Too Hot

 This reason is possible only when the temperature is too high and your pet is drinking from the water bowl.
 You can see him biting the bowl and water.
 Why is he doing this?
 He wants to tell you that something is wrong.
 He is too hot and he wants to cool down himself.
-Some experts even add that this behavior will spray water on the face of the dog and help him cool down.
+Some experts even add that this behavior will spray water on the dog’s face and help him cool down.
 We are not sure about that.

 The secret thing here is that if a dog bites his water bowl and he sprays it all around the bowl and then he lies down there, this is the reason why.
 He will be able to cool down effectively and you can see him staying in that position for a long period of time.